-- iCloud Photo Library beta, My Photo Stream, and iCloud Photo Sharing
+- iCloud Photo Library, My Photo Stream, and iCloud Photo Sharing

 - Slideshow

 - Grid

-- HDR
+- HDR (models with iSight camera)

 Adjust the volume of the shutter sound with the Ringer and Alerts settings in Settings > Sounds.
 Or mute the sound using the Ring/Silent switch.
-(In some countries muting is disabled.)
+(In some countries, muting is disabled.)